 "Sexuality is a part of many people’s lives ... and access to greater quality of sexual health is a human right."

-Hello there, I'm Tess Devèze.
+Hello there, I'm Tess Devèze (pronouns they/them)

 What is an occupational therapist (OT)?
 OT's assess and use interventions to enable increased independence and participation in meaningful activities (we call them occupations).
-This may include self-care tasks, work related (vocational) tasks and also may include……. sex!
+This may include self-care tasks, work related (vocational) tasks and also may include…….sexuality, relationships, intimacy and sex!
 My clinical experience is primarily in sexuality for neurological conditions, acquired brain injury (ABI), during and after cancer treatments, chronic illness and disability.
 I feel sexuality is becoming more recognised as a part of our lives, however still remains under-addressed in clinical and community settings, something I aim to change!

 I am a registered member & practitioner of, and adhere to the codes & ethics and practices of;